 You’ve been likely reading about setting the connection of the learning materials to the life experiences of students.
 When your students relate to the learning material, the more they appreciate the concepts and they retain information most effectively.

 This requires you to make modifications to your lesson plans to tailor-fit student experiences.
 By making content relevant to your student’s experiences, your students will be given practical ways to connect what they learned to the real world.

-4. Incorporate fun games.
+4. Incorporate fun games

 When there’s fun in the classroom, students are more inclined to perform at their best.
 A boring classroom demotivates students and is detrimental to their performance and will never push them to try.

 When students are grouped and asked to do something rather than being seated the whole period makes the classroom air lively and engaging.
 It is also a way of involving students more.

-5. Use humor.
+5. Use humor